 Four of Swords

 As the Emperor dealt with his subjects, the Fool walked around the canyon and found a large oak tree.
-As he got closer he could see a body lying in repose on a catafalque in the shade of the giant oak tree.
-Four swords hung above the body on the tree with heavy nails.
-A […]
+As he got closer he could see a body lying in repose on a catafalque in the shade of the giant tree.
+Four swords hung above the body on the tree by heavy nails.
+A familiar […]

 As the Emperor dealt with his subjects, the Fool walked around the canyon and found a large oak tree.
-As he got closer he could see a body lying in repose on a catafalque in the shade of the giant oak tree.
-Four swords hung above the body on the tree with heavy nails.
-A familiar lantern sat at the base of the catafalque along with a diagonally striped shield.
+As he got closer he could see a body lying in repose on a catafalque in the shade of the giant tree.
+Four swords hung above the body on the tree by heavy nails.
+A familiar lantern sat at the base of the catafalque.

-The man was dead.
+The man lying there was dead.
 He was old and wore a monk’s habit.
-Under the habit, the man wore the armor of a knight.
+Under the habit, the Fool could see the armor of a knight.
 The steel boots stuck out of the simple brown tunic.
 The Fool felt like the man’s face looked familiar – like looking into a mirror.

-The dead don’t care about funerals or wakes, the Emperor went on, we do this to stop and remember that it is against all odds that we are alive, and that death reminds us to be grateful.
+The dead don’t care about funerals or wakes, the Emperor went on.
+We do these rituals to stop and remember that it is against all odds that we are alive, and that death reminds us to be grateful.

 The wind stirred the oak tree leaves and the dead man’s beard.
 The Fool looked at the face of the man and couldn’t see anything but himself.
-It dawned on him that there was an infinite amount of Fools’ making this journey and it is different every time.
-Whenever he takes the journey again, it will be different than this time.
+It dawned on him that there were an infinite amount of Fools making this journey, and every time was different for them all.
+Whenever he would take the journey again, it would be different than this time.

 You will meet another version of you as well, the Emperor said, if you haven’t already.